Shuffle/Shuffle-docs/docs/privacy_policy.md

 ### Sharing of data with 3rd parties
 Shuffle does not share data with any 3rd parties, except our support partner [Infopercept](https://infopercept.com/).
 We do however have third party services where your data may be stored - all listed in the segmented details below.

+## Limited Use
+Shuffle's use and transfer to and from any app in our ecosystem will adhere to the respective platform's user data policy, including their Limited Use requirements.
+If a breach of policy is discovered, please contact us at [support@shuffler.io](mailto:support@shuffler.io) to get the integration fixed or removed.

+### Google
+All use of Google's API's within the Shuffle ecosystem adheres to the Google API Services User Data Policy.
+All client credentials that give access to or distribute data to and from Google API's are saved in a secure way and kept strictly confidential.

 ## Segmented details
 ### Analytics